gregjacobs/Autolinker.js/README.md

 Because I had so much trouble finding a **GOOD** autolinking implementation, I decided to roll my own.
 Everything that I found out there was either a naive implementation, or just didn't cover every case.
 I saw deficiencies like:

 - Not autolinking URLs that didn't start with a protocol (i.e. http://).
-They would not link the string "google.com".
+In other words, they would not link the string "google.com", but would link "http://google.com".
-- Not properly handling URLs with certain (but allowable) characters
+- Not properly handling URLs with special (but allowable) characters
 - Not properly handling URLs with query parameters or a named anchor (i.e. hash)
 - Not autolinking email addresses.
 - Not autolinking Twitter handles.
 - Not properly handling HTML, or not handling HTML at all, such as either autolinking the `href` attribute inside anchor (&lt;a&gt;) tags (which caused invalid HTML), or wrapping the inner text of an anchor tag if it also looked like a URL (which causes doubly nested anchor tags...).

-Other implementations that I found were just plain limited as well (such as jQuery-only solutions), or did things which one shouldn't (like adding methods to `String.prototype`).
+Other implementations that I found were just plain limited as well, such as jQuery-only solutions, or did things which one shouldn't (like adding methods to `String.prototype`).

 ## Usage

 This utility is very easy to use.
-Simply copy the Autolinker.js (or Autolinker.min.js) file into your project, link to it, and then run it as such:
+Simply copy the Autolinker.js (or Autolinker.min.js) file into your project, link to it with a script tag, and then run it as such:

-	var linkedText = Autolinker.link( text[, options] );
+	var linkedText = Autolinker.link( textToAutolink[, options] );

-Ex:
+Example:

 	var linkedText = Autolinker.link( "The sky is falling from google.com" );
 	// Produces: "The sky is falling from <a href="http://google.com" target="_blank">google.com</a>"